The Effects Of Dementia On Quality Of Life

 Individuals with dementia may become disoriented, even in familiar surroundings.
 This confusion can lead to them getting lost, potentially finding themselves in unsafe situations.
 For example, a person might wander away from home from a familiar store and be unable to return without help.
 In some cases, someone with dementia may mistake a stranger's house for their own and may benefit from constant supervision to ensure their safety.

-Miscommunication may strain relationships as dementia progresses.
+Miscommunication may strain relationships as dementia progresses, no matter the type of dementia.
 Not being able to convey thoughts clearly may lead to misunderstandings with caregivers and loved ones, sometimes resulting in conflict or emotional distress.
 Caregivers can exercise patience and empathy to reduce the chances of arguments or distress.
 In addition, they may recognize that behavior changes in individuals with dementia result from the condition and not intentional actions.

 As dementia affects thinking skills and other cognitive abilities, individuals often require more support with routine tasks like dressing, eating a healthy diet, and personal hygiene.
 This increased dependence can affect the person's sense of independence and dignity.
 Encouraging independence where possible, such as allowing them to choose their daily outfit or participate in simple meal preparations with guidance, may help a person maintain a sense of autonomy despite the challenges posed by the condition.